ram-tewari/neo-alexandria/backend/docs/MIGRATION_GUIDE.md

 # Migration Guide: Layered to Modular Architecture

-> **Phase 13.5: Vertical Slice Architecture Migration**
+> **Phase 14: Complete Vertical Slice Architecture**
 >
-> This guide documents the transition from a traditional layered architecture to a modular vertical slice architecture in Neo Alexandria 2.0.
+> This guide documents the complete transition from a traditional layered architecture to a fully modular vertical slice architecture in Neo Alexandria 2.0.

 ---